Braathens SAFE Flight 253: Rescue

 Ten people survived the crash.
-The captain was killed in the crash, and a passenger died some time later of heart problems related to the stress of the accident.
+The captain was killed in the crash, and a passenger died sometime later of heart problems related to the stress of the accident.
 The accident occurred in an isolated area, in bad weather, and at a very inaccessible site for the search and rescue party.
 The passengers stayed at the aircraft for a day, waiting for rescue.
 Kirkvaag was aware of the dangers to the injured and frozen passengers if they should fall asleep.
 He introduced a roll-call every ten minutes, and Kirkvaag improvised a radio program to keep up spirits.
 The accident and rescue operations generated a large media interest, especially via radio, which was compounded by a celebrity being amongst the passengers.

 The rescue site was covered in snow and fog, making the search and rescue operation very difficult.
 Visibility was so poor that the searchers would have had to stumble directly upon the aircraft to find it.
 It was estimated that there was about 20 m of visibility at the site.
 Searches with aircraft were carried out, but were futile, as they were not able to see the wreckage from the air.
 In addition, authorities at first did not know the location of the crash site.
 Initially, all that was known was that the plane was located somewhere between Trondheim and Oslo, probably in Østerdalen.
 Later, there came reports from the area around Hummelfjell that people had heard a great crash, and the search was subsequently concentrated in that area.